- Posted on: Mar 15 2018

 Treating ulcerative colitis

-At Ogden Gastro, we use a variety of treatments for ulcerative colitis, depending on the individual patient’s situation.
+At Ogden Clinic GI at McKay, we use a variety of treatments for ulcerative colitis, depending on the individual patient’s situation.

 - Drug therapy to induce and maintain remission